 Licence to practise

 If you don't have a licence to practise – for example, if you've retired or you're a student – you can still offer assistance in an emergency.
 The GMC advises that not having a licence shouldn't stop doctors from helping in emergencies.

 Non-licensed doctors must, however, be clear about their GMC status.
 It is a criminal offence to inaccurately present yourself as registered with or without a licence.

 Advice for students

 - Medical students aren't strictly bound by the same ethical obligation to help as qualified doctors, but might still be faced with an emergency situation.

 - As a student, you should help if you feel able to do so.

 - Again, take into account the limits of your experience and knowledge.

 - The MDU can provide indemnity for doctors acting as Good Samaritans worldwide, including for students on their elective.

-This guidance was correct at publication 11/04/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 11/04/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.